-The sustainability strategy of the Laboratory is based on four main activities: 1) the continuous search and involvement of young students and PostDoc researchers; 2) the continuous improvement and development of team potential and available resources using the in-lab seminars and discussions, international schools/workshops/conferences; 3) the participation of young researchers in synchrotron experiments; 4) a collaboration with main players in the field to maintain and improve the team competitiveness.
+The sustainability strategy of the Laboratory is based on three main activities: 1) the continuous search and involvement of young students and PostDoc researchers; 2) the continuous improvement and development of team potential and available resources using the in-lab seminars and discussions, international schools/workshops/conferences; 3) the participation of young researchers in synchrotron experiments, a collaboration with main players in the field to maintain and improve the team competitiveness.

-The EXAFS Spectroscopy Laboratory team has developed several demonstrators realized as software packages for EXAFS data analysis and are available to the community from the website of the lab.
-They are used also for teaching purposes at international schools.
+The EXAFS Spectroscopy Laboratory team has developed several demonstrators realized as software packages for EXAFS data analysis and available to the community from the web site of the lab.
+They are used also for teaching purposes during international schools.
 Locally, the EXAFS Spectroscopy Laboratory is involved in the teaching process at the University of Latvia providing an MSc course (64 hours) "Microscopy and spectroscopy characterization methods".

 EXAFS Spectroscopy Laboratory at ISSP UL already provides consulting services to other research groups all around the world on EXAFS data analysis and interpretation.
-This activity is currently growing due to the rising popularity of the EXAFS method and the number of synchrotron centres around the world.
+This activity is currently growing due to the rising popularity of the EXAFS method and the number of synchrotron centers around the world.
 The geography of cooperation will likely expand and open up new opportunities in the future.
 EXAFS Laboratory is open for collaboration within the EC 9FP Programme "Horizon Europe" and other programs.

-ISSP UL already has a strong collaboration with European synchrotron radiation centres such as PETRA-III (DESY, Hamburg), MaxIV (Lund), SOLEIL (Paris), ELETTRA (Trieste), ALBA (Barcelona), and ESRF (Grenoble).
-The application of XAS in the field of materials science and nanotechnology is carried out in close cooperation with numerous international partners such as, for example, Helmholtz-Zentrum Berlin für Materialien und Energie (HZB) (Berlin, Germany), Bundesanstalt für Materialforschung und - prüfung (BAM) (Berlin, Germany), Karlsruhe Institute of Technology (Karlsruhe, Germany), Centre of Physics, University of Minho (Braga, Portugal), Department of Chemistry, Stony Brook University (Stony Brook, USA), Paul Scherrer Institute (Villigen, Switzerland), and Wigner Research Centre for Physics (Budapest, Hungary) and Center for X-ray Spectroscopy, University of Helsinki (Helsinki).
+ISSP UL already has a strong collaboration with European synchrotron radiation centers such as PETRA-III (HASYLAB/DESY, Hamburg), SOLEIL (Paris), ELETTRA (Trieste), ALBA (Barcelona), ESRF (Grenoble), and MaxIV (Lund).
+The application of XAS in the field of materials science and nanotechnology is carried out in close cooperation with numerous international partners such as, for example, Karlsruhe Institute of Technology (Karlsruhe, Germany), Ceit & Universidad de Navarra (San Sebastian, Spain), Centre of Physics, University of Minho (Braga, Portugal), Department of Chemistry, St. Petersburg State University (St. Petersburg, Russia), Stony Brook University (Stony Brook, USA), Department of Chemistry, Paderborn University (Paderborn, Germany), Paul Scherrer Institute (Villigen, Switzerland), NaMLab GmbH/TU Dresden (Dresden, Germany), Wigner Research Centre for Physics (Budapest, Hungary), the International Research Organization for Advanced Science and Technology (IROAST), Kumamoto University (Kumamoto, Japan) and Joint Institute for Nuclear Research (Dubna, Russia).

 Collaboration with the high-tech industry is possible mainly within long-term projects due to the specificity of the XAS method.
-However, short-term consulting services can be provided in particular cases.
+However, the short-term consulting service can be provided in particular cases.